ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 The cache exists once per ClickHouse server process but cache results are by default not shared between users (see below).

-Query results are referenced in the cache by the AST of their query.
+Query results are referenced in the cache by the [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of their query.
 This means that caching is agnostic to upper/lowercase, for example `SELECT 1` and `select 1` are treated as the same query.

 ### Further Configuration Options: